 In February of 1970, Fr.
 Lahoud arrived at our parish, undaunted by challenges he knew would lie ahead.
 He jumped right in and got started.
 From the first day, there was never any problem that could not be solved.
 He was energetic, optimistic, diligent, and remains so even to this day!
 He is a wise, and capable administrator.
 Through his efforts, our financial problems were addressed and the church complex continues to grow.
 The original mortgage was paid off in 1973!

-We are most thankful for the architectural talents of Barbara Geddis Wooten and her father, William Geddis, who designed the church structure to complement the existing buildings.
+We are most thankful for the architectural talents of Barbara Geddis Wooten and her father, William Geddis, who designed the church structure to compliment the existing buildings.
 It was dedicated in 1975 and the cornerstone of the two previous edifices was included in the foundation.
 The Italian marble altar was again donated by the Daughters club.
 A special crypt was added to lay our beloved Fr.
 Gabriel to rest in the church.
 The beautiful stained glass windows executed by renowned artist Saliba Douaihy enhance the interior.
 Over the years, the property has been graced with many new outdoor shrines donated by grateful parishioners; among them, St. Sharbel, Blessed Mother, St. Rafka, and the Meditation Garden and Stations of the Cross.

 High on the hill, Our Lady of the Cedars of Lebanon, an original bronze sculpture by artist Kahlil Gibran, looks down over her children.
 In 1993, the 100th Anniversary of our church was celebrated by the planting of 100 cedar trees around the property.
 A new social, cultural, and religious education center was added adjacent to the church and dedicated by Bishop Gregory Mansour in 2005.
 The building was fittingly named “The Chorbishop Joseph F. Lahoud Pastoral Center”.